 The best way to present the data in a table with as much context as possible: who the callers are, the number of multiple callers and number of times each of them called - all arranged by day.

 Call and caller information from babelforce must get to Gooddata via Zendesk.
 There are 3 key requirements:

 - there must be an Automation to look up the caller in Zendesk

 - a 'Create ticket' Automation must run for each inbound call

 - all inbound calls must be tagged to identify them

-Note: Importantly at this point, we need to make sure that the Ownership settings in your events are assigning the end-user.
+Note: Importantly at this point, we need to make sure that the Ownership settings in your Automations are assigning the end-user.
 If a user is found in your Zendesk account which matches details of the caller, as mentioned above this user information stays with the call.
 Similarly, if no user match is found, a new end user will be created in the Zendesk and the caller information will remain associated with the call.